-Action Statement Create a learning environment that recognizes the learners as core participants.
-Possible Reflective Questions How do you create a culture of learning?
-How do you create a culture that focuses on developing the whole child?
-How do you address the unique needs of students?
-Action Statement Engage in purposeful and on-going dialogue about student growth.
-Possible Reflective Questions How do you deepen conversations in your school around assessment literacy, instructional planning, social-emotional learning, and communicating student learning?
+• Create a learning environment that recognizes the learners as core participants.

+- How do you create a culture of learning? - How do you create a culture that focuses on developing the whole child? - How do you address the unique needs of students?

+Engage in purposeful and on-going dialogue about student growth.

+How do you deepen conversations in your school around assessment literacy, instructional planning, social-emotional learning, and communicating student learning?

-Action Statement Promote and support staff in their understanding of local community.
-Possible Reflective Questions How do you honour cultural diversity?
-How do you engage teachers in dialogue about Indigenous students connecting their learning to their history and culture?
-Action Statement Passible Paflactive Questions
+Promote and support staff in their understanding of local community.

+- How do you honour cultural diversity? - How do you engage teachers in dialogue about connecting Indigenous students' learning to their history and culture?

-Action Statement Possible Reflective Questions Explore alternative ways to measure student success.
+Explore alternative ways to measure student success.

 How do you promote dialogue around measuring student success?